DOCA Documentation v3.2.0

 UINT32_MAX

-DPL device ID
+DPL Device ID

 Must be a positive integer

-DPL interface ID
+DPL Interface ID

 Integer between 0 and UINT32_MAX

-Number of uplink ports per config file
+Uplink ports per config

-(Unless multiport eswitch is enabled).
+Exactly one (unless multiport eswitch is enabled)

 Example DPL Device Configuration File